GoogleChrome/web.dev/src/site/content/en/learn/html/dialog/index.md

 Dialogs can be either modal (only the content in the dialog can be interacted with) or non-modal (it's still possible to interact with content outside of the dialog).
 Modal dialogs are displayed on top of the rest of the page content.
-The rest of the page is inert and, by default, obscured by a semi-transparent backdrop.
+The rest of the page is [inert](learn/html/focus/) and, by default, obscured by a semi-transparent backdrop.

 The semantic HTML [`<dialog>`](https://developer.mozilla.org/docs/Web/HTML/Element/dialog) element to create a dialog comes with semantics, keyboard interactions, and all the properties and methods of the [`HTMLDialogElement`](https://developer.mozilla.org/docs/Web/API/HTMLDialogElement) interface.

 ## Modal dialogs

 Here is an example of a modal `<dialog>`.
-There are three ways to close the dialog: the escape key, submitting a form with a button that has the [`formmethod="dialog"`](https://developer.mozilla.org/docs/Web/HTML/Element/button#attr-formmethod) set (or if the form itself has `method="dialog"` set), and the [`HTMLDialogElement.close()`](https://developer.mozilla.org/docs/Web/API/HTMLDialogElement/close) method.
+Open the dialog with the "Open modal dialog" button.
+Once opened, there are three ways to close the dialog: the escape key, submitting a form with a button that has the [`formmethod="dialog"`](https://developer.mozilla.org/docs/Web/HTML/Element/button#attr-formmethod) set (or if the form itself has `method="dialog"` set), and the [`HTMLDialogElement.close()`](https://developer.mozilla.org/docs/Web/API/HTMLDialogElement/close) method.